Fire safety of furniture and furnishings

 For simplicity's sake in the information that follows, furniture and furnishings is referred to as 'furniture'.

-- Note: The Government is currently consulting on the Furniture and Furnishings (Fire Safety) Regulations 1988, and are looking to introduce new legislation in 2017 which will provide a revised definition of furniture and specific list of exclusions, clarify what is in the scrope of the regulations and remove certain childcare products from the regulations.
+Note: In 2016, the Government consulted on replacing the Furniture and Furnishings (Fire Safety) Regulations 1988 with new legislation which will provide a revised definition of furniture and specific list of exclusions, clarify what is in the scope of the regulations and remove certain childcare products from the regulations.
+However, it is uncertain as to when this new legislation will be introduced.

 What furniture is affected?